Fully Convolutional Neural Networks to Detect Clinical Dermoscopic Features: Methods

-The class labels are heavily imbalanced in favour of the background, and even among the classes, some class labels occur much more frequently than others.
-Thus in order to encourage the CNN to be sensitive to all classes of clinical features, we train the CNN to minimize a modified F1-score:
+The labels $l$ are heavily imbalanced in favour of the background, and even among the labels, some label types occur much more frequently than others.
+For example, in the \emph{ISIC-ISBI Part 2} challenge training data, there are approximately $55\times$ more pixels labelled as \term{pigment network}, than \term{negative network} (see Fig.~\ref{isic:fig:label_hist} for the distribution of labels).
+Additionally, many images contain no positive instances of a specific class.
+We consider data imbalance from three perspectives: \emph{pixel-imbalance}, where the background pixels dominate the foreground pixels; \emph{class-imbalance}, where some classes occur more frequently than others; and, \emph{sample-imbalance}, where many samples contain no positive instances.
+In order to encourage the CNN to be sensitive to clinical features and address pixel-imbalance, we base our loss on the S\o{}rensen-Dice-F$_1$ score.
+The F$_1$ score for two multi-dimensional arrays $\hat{a},a$ with $n$ elements, where $\hat{a}_i,a_i \in [0,1]$, is defined as

-where $\hat{m}$ indicates the 3D predicted segmentations, $m$ indicates the ground truth, $c$ indicates a channel corresponding to a particular class labels ($m^c$ is a 2D matrix corresponding to class $c$), and $eps=1$ prevents divide by zero errors.
-TP, FP, and FN, correspond to fuzzy true positives, false positives, and false negatives, as defined in~\cite{Pastor-Pellicer2013}, except we sum over pixels.
-We note that averaging over the classes helps prevent those classes with more positive pixels from dominating the other classes.